Weimaraner Puppies: Cute Pictures And Facts - DogTime

 The dogs hunted large game.
-They were bred to be quick, have incredible scent-tracking abilities, and to be fearless.
-As the German nobles tinkered with breeding, the Weimaraner got its signature shiny gray coat.
+They were bred to be quick, to have incredible scent-tracking abilities, and to be fearless.
+As the German nobles tinkered with breeding, the Weimaraner got their signature shiny, gray coat.

 They earned their name from the Weimar Republic, and allegedly Grand Duke Karl August of Sachsen-Weimar created the breed entirely by himself, although there is no concrete evidence supporting the notion.